Microsoft PlayReady

 It is not clear whether the company has a full understanding of the issues affecting their platform (MS PlayReady, STBs, CDN, license server and user's security) as the company hasn't asked for access to the research material (offered for free and completely unconditionally), nor provided an e-mail address along PGP key where it could be sent (see last message sent to CANAL+ CSO and the paragraph below about CANAL+ buying pirates' mechanisms in that context).

-As of Aug 13, 2024, CANAL+ in Poland is affected (piracy of assets from CANAL+ VOD library consisting of 18k+ movies is possible - tests conducted for PREMIERY VOD+, CANAL+ Premium and HBO movies).
+As of Aug 17, 2024, CANAL+ in Poland was affected (piracy of assets from CANAL+ VOD library consisting of 18k+ movies was possible - tests conducted for PREMIERY VOD+, CANAL+ Premium and HBO movies).

 Sample automatically generated test result conducted 2 years following Microsoft and CANAL+ notification for several randomly selected movies from "not allowed" collections and a fake STB identity can be checked below.